Automorphisms of the Torelli complex and the complex of separating curves: Automorphisms of the complex of separating curves

-This lemma for closed surfaces is proved in Lemma 4.1 and Addendum of \cite{bm}.
+This lemma for closed surfaces is proved in Lemma 4.1 of \cite{bm} and in Lemma 4 of \cite{bm-add}.
 The same proof of the ``if" part is also valid for general surfaces.
 The ``only if" part is proved by using Figure \ref{fig-share} (a) and (b) for surfaces with $g\geq 3$ and $g=2$, respectively.
+The choice of the curves in Figure \ref{fig-share} (a) appears in Figure 2 of \cite{bm-add}.